szweibel/workshops/how-to-use-dhrift.md

 ![Alt text](path/to/image.jpg)
 ```

-In this syntax, `Alt text` is the alternative text for the image, which is displayed if the image fails to load. `path/to/image.jpg` is the path to the image file in your repository.
+In this syntax, `Alt text` is the alternative text for the image, which is displayed if the image fails to load (this should comprise a short description of the image for accessibility purposes). `path/to/image.jpg` is the path to the image file in your repository.
 Typically, you will want to store your images in a subdirectory of your repository, such as `images/`, to keep your files organized.
 Even better would be to store the images in a designated folder for the workshop, e.g., `images/your-workshop`.
 Just make sure your folder title follows the exact name of your workshop so DHRIFT knows where to look for it.
 You can also use a URL to an external image if needed.

 ## Code Snippets